×

 4. A parenting plan for your children

-In order to come up with a fair and equitable agreement it is important to sit down with an attorney to discuss your rights to know fully what you are entitled to.
-Do not rely on what a friend did, get professional advice specific to your situation.
+6. In order to come up with a fair and equitable agreement, it is important to sit down with an attorney to discuss your rights to know fully what you are entitled to.
+Do not rely on what a friend did; get professional advice specific to your situation.

-Once visiting an attorney and knowing what would be a fair agreement it is then time to talk to your spouse.
+After consulting an attorney and understanding what a fair agreement would be, it is then time to discuss it with your spouse.
 Highlight the reasons for entering the agreement, such as legal costs and time involved in fighting.
 If your spouse is in agreement with what you and your attorney have discussed, your attorney can then draft what is called a “separation agreement.”

-The judge will question the two of you to assure that you both understand the agreement, and that it is your agreement, and if so then give formal approval.
-Next your attorney will prepare a final judgment and decree of dissolution, attach it to your separation agreement and cause it to be filed as the formal document terminating your marriage.
-The entire process takes less then ninety (90) days.
+The judge will question the two of you to ensure that you both understand the agreement, and that it is your agreement, and if so, then give formal approval.
+Next, your attorney will prepare a final judgment and decree of dissolution, attach it to your separation agreement, and cause it to be filed as the formal document terminating your marriage.
+The entire process takes less than ninety (90) days.

 If you have been charged with a crime in the Dayton area, you need an experienced criminal defense attorney on your side.
 The attorneys at Comunale Law Office fight to defend the rights of our clients.
 We have built our reputation on getting results.